CMCLorg/CMCLorg.github.io/CfP.md

 [cmclorganizers2020@gmail.com](mailto://cmclorganizers2020@gmail.com)

+## Invited Speakers

+We are pleased to announce that Richard Futrell (University of California Irvine) and Suzanne Stevenson (University of Toronto) are our invited speakers for CMCL 2020.

 ## Workshop Description

 Cognitive Modeling and Computational Linguistics (CMCL) 2020 is a one-day workshop held in conjunction with the Annual Conference on Empirical Methods for Natural Language Processing (EMNLP), Punta Cana (Dominican Republic), November 8-12 2020.
 The goal of CMCL is providing a venue for computational research on cognitive theories of language processing, representation and acquisition.
 The 2020 workshop follows in the tradition of earlier meetings at ACL 2010, ACL 2011, NAACL-HLT 2012, ACL 2013, ACL 2014, NAACL 2015, EACL 2017, LSA 2018 and NAACL 2019.